Skip to main content

 Housing

-Because of the communal nature of the meals, the BYU London Centre cannot meet all special dietary needs, nor can it ensure a safe environment for those with food allergies.
-Please also note that other than a communal microwave, students do not have accommodations in the Centre, and may not bring their own accommodations to the Centre, to prepare food for themselves individually.
-If you have dietary or allergy concerns, we recommend that you speak with the International Study Programs office before you apply.
+As dinners and breakfasts at the London Centre are prepared and served communally, students are required to help with preparation and clean-up.
+Because of the communal nature of the meals, the program cannot meet all special dietary needs, nor can it ensure a safe environment for those with food allergies.
+Other than a shared microwave, students will not have individual cooking access, and they may not bring appliances to cook their own meals.
+Those with serious food allergies or other dietary concerns should speak with the International Study Programs office or the faculty directors before applying.

 Plane NAVY-BIG-01.svg